Fundamentals

 Tokens

 Section titled “Tokens”Tokens are a flexible deadline extension system.
 Students get a set number of tokens per term and spend them to push due dates, no email required.
-Assign them at the start of the semester — either way, your inbox stays quiet.
+Assign them at the start of the semester and your inbox stays quiet.

 Memberships and Roles

-Section titled “Memberships and Roles”Everyone in a classroom has a role: Admin, Assistant, or Student.
+Section titled “Memberships and Roles”Everyone in a classroom has a role: Owner, Teacher, Assistant, or Student.
 Roles control what each person can see and do.
-Assistants can grade but not configure the classroom; students can only access their own work.
+The Owner created the classroom and has full control.
+Teachers are teaching staff with broad access to run the classroom.
+Assistants can grade but not configure the classroom.
+Students can only access their own work.